Join Team Read

 - Strengthen phonetic skills

 Former Team Read reading coach Will Hunt said it best: “Team Read is a place where teens are valued because they are teens.”
-Teens bring energy, creativity, compassion, and commitment to their work as the reading coaches of our second and third graders.
+Teens bring energy, creativity, compassion, and commitment to their work as the reading coaches of our young readers.

 - Modeling great reading with read-alouds